What Everyone Needs To Know About Green House Cleaning

 “Green cleaning refers to the use of cleaning products that have a reduced impact on human health and the environment, often because they have been re-formulated to eliminate the most potentially toxic ingredients.”

 If you decide to green clean your home, we recommend using cleaning products that include all or most of the characteristics below.
-These came from an EPA guide for federal purchasing of green cleaning products, which recommends choosing less hazardous products that have positive environmental attributes.
+These came from an EPA guide for federal purchasing of green cleaning products, which recommends choosing less hazardous products with positive environmental attributes.

 • Use products that have no or minimal toxicity and harsh chemicals:

-• Ozone-depleting compounds as listed in Clean Air Act regulations
+• Ozone-depleting compounds like those listed in Clean Air Act regulations

 • Regulated hazardous materials (e.g. products classified as hazardous waste; products that trigger OSHA hazard communication requirements)